Stasis Leak: Production

-With its multiple views of the future, "Future Echoes" had been one of the better liked episodes from series I. With this in mind writers, Grant and Naylor, showed their desire to return to this story element with another sci-fi heavy story.
+Following positive fan reactions to the science-fiction elements within the "Future Echoes" episode of Series 1, Grant and Naylor planned another sci-fi heavy story.

-The "Crowne Plaza Midland Holiday Inn", in Manchester, was used as "The Ganymede Holiday Inn" where Lister and the Cat search for Kochanski.
-Grogan was released from the production without filming the final scene which involved her character Kochanski.
-Assistant floor manager Dona DiStefano stepped in to double as Kochanski, wearing a large hat to disguise the fact.
+The Midland Hotel, Manchester was used as "The Ganymede Holiday Inn" where Lister and the Cat search for Kochanski.
+Grogan was not available for the final scene, set in Rimmer and Lister's bunk room, assistant floor manager Dona DiStefano stepped in to double as Kochanski, wearing a large hat to disguise the fact.

 Returning pre-accident crew members include Mac McDonald as Captain Hollister, C. P. Grogan as Kochanski, Mark Williams as Petersen, and Sophie Doherty as Kochanski's friend.
-Morwenna Banks appears as the on-screen Lift Hostess, while Tony Hawks makes his third Red Dwarf guest appearance as the talking suitcase.
+Morwenna Banks appears as the on-screen Lift Hostess, while Tony Hawks makes a guest appearance as the talking suitcase.

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 4 October 1988 in the 9:00 pm evening slot.
-It received average television ratings.
+The episode was originally broadcast on the British television channel BBC2 on 4 October 1988.

+Writing in 2017 for CultBox, Sophie Davies highlighted the Chris Barrie's performance as Rimmer and stated that "[he] is on top form in this episode, delivering big laughs while playing drunk [...] and also managing to build sympathy for a previously quite unsympathetic character."

 Fans considered the episode to be one of the better efforts from Series II, coming at 12th place overall in a Red Dwarf Smegazine readers' poll with 3.3% of the votes.